 At Disneyland Park and Magic Kingdom, normally just Fantasyland and Tomorrowland attractions are open during the Morning Extra Magic Hours.
 This confuses up people who, for example, want to ride Big Thunder Mountain during that time.

-At Universal Orlando, only the Harry Potter-related rides are consistently open, plus Despicable Me and potentially whatever brand new ride recently opened.
+At Universal Orlando, only the Harry Potter-related rides are consistently open, plus one or two other rides.
 Other attractions may be added during busy periods, but it's tough to predict that.